guijandrey/allyjandrey/README.md

 - 👋 Hi, I’m @Sunyko
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jandreyallyson@gmail.com